 Eagle Nest, New Mexico, is located in the Moreno Valley in the midst of the beautiful Sangre de Cristo Mountains in northeast New Mexico.
 Nestled between the state’s two highest peaks – Baldy Mountain (12,441 feet) and Wheeler Peak (13,161 feet), it sits at the junction of US Hwy 64 and State Hwy 38.
-High above sea level, at 8,300 feet, the village rests on the western slope of Baldy Mountain, an area rich in Gold Rush history.
+High above sea level, at 8,300 feet, the village rests on the western slope of Baldy and Touch Me Not Mountains, an area rich in Gold Rush history.

 Before the miners, the area was called home by the Ute and Jicarilla Apache Indians, who roamed the area searching for game and golden feathers for ceremonial worship.
 When Elizabethtown, just 5 ½ miles north, was in its heyday, the Eagle Nest area mainly was used for ranching and farming.